 1. What made you choose to attend Lycoming College?

 I was looking for a tight-knit, liberal arts college that had strong creative writing, music and swim programs.
 After my first college visit, seeing the campus and meeting Dr. G.W.
 Hawkes (creative writing professor), Jerry Hammaker (swim coach) and Dr. William Ciabattari (band director), I knew that Lycoming would be more than just a college.
 It would be my second home where I could grow my skills and become the person I aspired to be.

 2. What is one of your favorite memories, classes, professors or activities while attending Lycoming College as an undergraduate student?

 My time at Lycoming is filled with so many wonderful memories and experiences that it’s difficult to pick just one.
 The writing skills and discipline Dr. Hawkes honed in me were invaluable.
 Memories of band tour, the creek swim, “pride phase” (aka “hell week”), the training trip to Acapulco and MAC swim meets are experiences that I still cherish.
 The classes, sports and many extracurricular activities that I participated in were phenomenal, and not just because I enjoyed those activities, but because the people I met — my mentors, fellow band members and swimmers — shaped my future, influenced the person I am today and blossomed into lifelong friendships.

 3. How has your education at Lycoming College influenced or helped you in your life and career?

-4. What is one or two of your proudest professional or personal accomplishments that occurred after graduating from Lycoming that your education really played a role in?
+4. What is one or two of your proudest professional or personal accomplishments that occurred after graduating from Lycoming in which your education really played a role?

 5. What piece of professional advice would you give your fellow Lycoming alumni?